 Also I used big ice cubes instead of crushed ice.
 Why?
 Because I don’t like lots of crushed ice watering down my beverage.

 The big cubes melt slower so there’s less water.
 You’ll definitely be done with this drink way before the ice ever melts.

 Looking For More Cocktail Recipes?Print

-This Tennessee Whisky Mule is a twist on the traditional Moscow Mule, a twist with whisky!
+This Whisky Mule is a twist on the traditional Moscow Mule, except it’s made with whisky!
 It’s an easy cocktail for kicking back or enjoying at parties.